These best practices are for receptions, events, concerts, auctions, theaters, trade shows, and other indoor venues.

 - Provide generous and flexible cancellation policies so that if guests start experiencing symptoms, they can cancel.

-- Ensure 6 feet or more distancing between all employees, customers, contractors and visitors.
+- Encourage 6 feet or more distancing between all employees, customers, contractors and visitors.
+Venues may calculate capacity using the Social Distancing Space Calculator.

-- Create a queue at entrances that ensures a minimum of 6 feet of physical distancing between individuals and pace entry to prevent congestion.
+- Create a queue at entrances that allows for 6 feet of physical distancing between individuals and pace entry to prevent congestion.

 - Give reminders to observe 6 feet physical distancing before, during, and after events.

-- Post signage with easy to interpret graphics in commonly used languages reminding everyone to maintain 6 feet of distance, wear masks, wash hands, etc.
+- Post signage with easy to interpret graphics in commonly used languages reminding everyone to maintain 6 feet of distance, wear masks if unvaccinated, wash hands, etc.

 - Establish single-direction traffic flow in and out of venue and seating areas.
 Consider separate entrances and exits.